-- 6.5 We may cancel the Contract: - (a) if we lose our right for the purposes of relevant legislation or regulatory requirements to provide the Services to you; - (b) if an Event Outside Our Control that prevents us from providing the Services continues for longer than one academic term or 16 weeks, (whichever is the shorter); or - (c) due to the unavailability of key personnel or materials; - 6.6 Subject to us complying with any relevant Policies (including our disciplinary procedure) we may cancel the Contract at any time with immediate effect by giving you written notice if: - (a) it comes to our attention that you have failed to meet or no longer meet the Entry Requirements (including by way of us discovering that you have falsified your qualifications); - (b) you do not pay us the Fees or Additional Costs when you are supposed to; - (c) at any time you do not have an immigration status entitling you to undertake the Course; - (d) you break the Contract in any material way, and, where that situation is capable of being corrected, you do not correct it within 14 days of us asking you to do so; or - (e) you have failed to meet the requirements of the Course, as set out in the Course Information or the Handbook (including, without limitation, in respect of - 6.7 In addition to our rights under clause 6.5 we may suspend the Services during any period when: - (a) any of the Fees are outstanding;
+- 6.5 We may cancel the Contract: - (a) if we lose our right for the purposes of relevant legislation or regulatory requirements to provide the Services to you; - (b) if an Event Outside Our Control that prevents us from providing the Services continues for longer than one academic term or 16 weeks, (whichever is the shorter); or - (c) due to the unavailability of key personnel or materials; - 6.6 Subject to us complying with any relevant Policies (including our disciplinary procedure) we may cancel the Contract at any time with immediate effect by giving you written notice if: - it comes to our attention that you have failed to meet or no longer meet the Entry Requirements (including by way of us discovering that you have falsified your qualifications); - (b) you do not pay us the Fees or Additional Costs when you are supposed to; - (c) at any time you do not have an immigration status entitling you to undertake the Course; - (d) you break the Contract in any material way, and, where that situation is capable of being corrected, you do not correct it within 14 days of us asking you to do so; or - you have failed to meet the requirements of the Course, as set out in the Course Information or the Handbook (including, without limitation, in respect of your attendance or academic results). - 6.7 In addition to our rights under clause 6.5 we may suspend the Services during any period when: - (a) any of the Fees are outstanding; - (b) we reasonably suspect that you do not have an immigration status that entitles you to undertake the Course; or - (c) in accordance with our Policies, we are dealing with a suspected breach by you of the Academic Regulations.